Wayana language: Possession

-Valence Changing Morphemes
+Valence-changing morphemes

 Valency refers to the number of participants that a verb takes.
 In Wayana, the subject of an intransitive sentence (S) is distinguished from subject of a transitive sentence (A) and the object of a transitive sentence (O).
 The valency on a verb stem can be decreased or increased by using certain affixes.
 Valence can be decreased by only one affix – the detransitivizing prefix – but can be increased by four different suffixes.
 Causational morphemes (such as the Wayana –po) are not considered as valence-increasing, since the participants they introduce are optional.

 The detransitivizing prefix is realized as e-, ëh-, ët-, depending on the succeeding phonological environment.
 The prefix can be taken by a transitive verb stem to detransitivize it, so that only one argument can be taken; the verb is then "marked as an SA intransitive verb" (Tavares, 2005, pp. 253), meaning that it only takes one argument, which is the subject and agent.
 For example, we see, how, in 6a. and b., a verb stem that usually requires another participant, can be satisfied by just one acting as an agent, in the presence of the detransitivizing prefix.